jeffparker/PlexPlaylistApp/README.md

 2. Use the **Export** tab to select one or more playlists and export them to JSON.
 3. Use the **Import** tab to load a JSON file, optionally rename playlists, and import them back to Plex.
 4. Use the **Modify** tab to pick a playlist, sort its items by year (and title), and update the playlist on the server.
+5. Use the **Delete** tab to select one or more playlists (with checkboxes) and delete them from your Plex server.
+Click **Refresh Playlists** if you need to reload the list after changes.

 ## Configuration